icon

 The Heel Method: Oxford Tan

-The Pull Tab and Sock Liner Method
+Checking the Pull Tab and Sock Liner

 The Pull Tab and Sock Liner Method: Turtle Dove